PrivacyStreams/PrivacyStreams.github.io/index.md

 It is focused on two related challenges for personal data:

 - It can be **difficult for developers** to access and process personal data, due to the wide range of APIs and data formats.
-- Existing Android APIs only offer all-or-nothing access, which can lead to **privacy concerns from end-users**.
+- End users don't know what granularity of data is accessed, which can lead to **privacy concerns**.

 As an example of both of these issues, a sleep monitoring app might only need the microphone to check how loud it currently is.